 Flying Cow Creamery

 Flying Cow Creamery was started in 2013 by two friends, Selma Bjarnadottir and Keith Fagernes.
 Keith is the Dairy farmer that raises the cows that provide the milk for the creamery’s products.
-Selma runs the Creamery and is the primary Yogurt maker.
+Selma runs the Creamery.
+In 2025 Matt O’Connor (Lennon), a long time employee at the creamery became a part owner of the Creamery and he is the primary yogurt maker.

 The Dairy and Creamery are located in beautiful Independence Valley.
 We originally started making yogurt at the Black Sheep Creamery in Adna.
-We leased their creamery one day a week for one year but in May 2014 we finished building our own creamery that sits across the road from the dairy on Independence road near Rochester.
+We leased their creamery one day a week for one year.
+In May 2014 we finished building our own creamery that sits across the road from the dairy on Independence road near Rochester.

 The dream of having a creamery was sparked many years ago.
 It took a long time, and a lot of hard work and determination to make it a reality.
-We are thankful to finally be in production and making wonderful yogurt for our community.
+We are thankful we endures all of that and are now making wonderful yogurt for our community.

 Our Mission Statement:

-Flying Cow Creamery is committed to providing a very high quality yogurt and other dairy products to the regional community.
-Our products will be packaged in American made glass containers that are both returnable and reusable, and will therefore work towards a waste-free society.
+Flying Cow Creamery is committed to providing a very high quality yogurt to the regional community.
+Our product is packaged in glass containers that are both returnable and reusable, and will therefore work towards a waste-free society.

 Our Goals:

-Our goal as a Creamery is to make the very best local cultured dairy products, and provide the high quality a knowledgeable consumer demands.
+Our goal as a Creamery is to make the very best old fashioned yogurt, and provide this high quality product to a knowledgeable consumer.
 We want to have an open and honest relationship with our customers.
 Through our website we want to educate people about what high quality milk is, and how it is achieved, from the soil to the dinner table.
 We want people to connect with the source of their food.

 Our products will be packaged in glass that is returnable to us.
 This is our commitment to the environment.
-We will use glass containers made in America.
+We will use glass containers made in America whenever possible.
+This has become harder in the last few years and as of 2025 there is no American glass manufacturer making our kind of a container any more.
+But if and when that changes we will get our containers from them.
 We want American industry to thrive and feel we need to help make that happen.